lskatz/lyve-SET/docs/TIPS.md

 Tips and Tricks
 ===============

-Here are just some tips and tricks that I've used or that others have contributed
+Here are just some tips and tricks that I have used or that others have contributed

 Masking a region in your reference genome
 -----------------------------------------